ncatlab/nlab-content/pages/211.md

 The **Anonymous Coward** is the default username for editing this wiki.
 So if somebody edits the wiki without signing in, then their edits will be attributed to the Anonymous Coward.
 A few jokers have changed 'AnonymousCoward' to something different but equally anonymous ... which is OK too.

 However, people who *really* want to be anonymous should know that every editor\'s IP address is listed at [RecentlyRevised](http://ncatlab.org/nlab/recently_revised).
+(Well, usually.  [[Urs Schreiber]] ---or for all we know, possibly somebody impersonating him (^_^)--- has managed to keep his IP address out sometimes.)

 #Discussion#